0xSpaceShard/starknet-devnet/website/docs/dump-load-restart.md

 ```
 POST /dump
 {
-  // optional; defaults to the path specified via CLI
+  // optional; defaults to the path specified via CLI if defined
   "path": <PATH>
 }
 ```